allenai/allenact/projects/tutorials/minigrid_tutorial.md

 # Training

-We have a complete implementation of the experiment configuration class described above in [projects/tutorials/minigrid_tutorial.py](./minigrid_tutorial.py).
+We have a complete implementation of this experiment's configuration class in [projects/tutorials/minigrid_tutorial.py](./minigrid_tutorial.py).
 To start training from scratch, we just need to invoke